-This was written by Steve Chiff along with Keith Forsey, who also wrote "Shakedown" for Beverly Hills Cop II
+.
+Forsey, who also co-wrote "Shakedown" for Beverly Hills Cop II

 and the title song to Flashdance...
 What a Feeling

-Simple Minds had been around for 5 years and developed a strong following in England when this was released.
-The song was much more bombastic and radio-friendly than their previous material, and alienated many of their core fans, but was a breakthrough hit in the US for the band, where it was by far their biggest hit.
+Simple Minds had been around for five years and developed a strong following in England when this was released.
+The song was much more bombastic and radio-friendly than their previous material, which alienated some of their core fans, but gave them a breakthrough hit in the US, where it was by far their biggest hit.
+It is one of the few Simple Minds songs that they didn't write themselves.

-This got a ridiculous amount of radio play, partly because it was played on both Rock and Top 40 stations.
-It continues to get played on Classic Rock, Modern Rock, and even Top 40 radio stations.
-When songs are tested by stations to determine if audiences like them, this consistently does very well, which keeps it on the air.
+This got a ridiculous amount of radio play, partly because it was played on both rock and Top 40 stations.
+It continues to get played on classic rock, modern rock, and even Top 40 radio stations as a solid recurrent with a huge recognition rating - when songs are tested by stations to determine if audiences like them, this consistently does very well, which keeps it on the air.

 The prom scene in the 1986 John Hughes movie Pretty in Pink